 - my marriage has brought my self confidence down (1)

-- wife has taken self confidence (1)
+- my wife says Ive lost my confidence (1)